Orientation and Mobility for Babies and Toddlers

 What Is Orientation and Mobility?

 Orientation and Mobility (O&M) includes the skills needed to orient to surroundings and to move independently and safely in the environment.
-To learn and master these skills, a blind or visually impaired child commonly works with an O&M specialist from infancy through late adolescence.
-He may choose to occasionally work with an O&M specialist again as an adult to learn routes around a college campus, unfamiliar town, or new job.
+To learn and master these skills, a blind or low vision child commonly works with an O&M specialist from infancy through late adolescence.
+They may choose to occasionally work with an O&M specialist again as an adult to learn routes around a college campus, unfamiliar town, or new job.

-For blind babies and toddlers, O&M entails encouraging movement and developing foundational concepts and skills which we’ll call “the building blocks” of O&M.
+For babies and toddlers who are blind or low vision, O&M entails encouraging movement and developing foundational concepts and skills which we’ll call “the building blocks” of O&M.

 How Do O&M Specialists Approach Instruction?

-O&M specialists talk with the family about the typical sequence of O&M skills and the family’s vital role in the blind child’s skill development.
+O&M specialists talk with the family about the typical sequence of O&M skills and the family’s vital role in a child who is blind or low vision skill development.

-The family and O&M specialist then work with the child informally through play to 1) encourage purposeful movement, developing the child’s gross and fine motor skills; 2) recognize what he is seeing, hearing, smelling, and touching; 3) learn body parts and how they move; and 4) learn concepts about the child’s surroundings, beginning with his immediate environment.
+The family and O&M specialist then work with the child informally through play to 1) encourage purposeful movement, developing the child’s gross and fine motor skills; 2) recognize what they are seeing, hearing, smelling, and touching; 3) learn body parts and how they move; and 4) learn concepts about the child’s surroundings, beginning with the immediate environment.